rokath/trice/docs/TriceUserManual.md

 ![./ref/COLOR_output.PNG](./ref/COLOR_output.PNG)

 * [../_test/testdata/triceCheck.c](../_test/testdata/triceCheck.c) contains the code for this example.
-* The **trice** tool, if knowing `wrn:` as pattern, prepends the appropriate color code.
+* The Trice tool, if knowing `wrn:` as pattern, prepends the appropriate color code.
 It removes the sequence `wrn:`, if it is known and completely lower case.
-* The user can define any pattern with any color code to create colored output with the **trice** tool.
+* The user can define any pattern with any color code to create colored output with the Trice tool.
 * There is no tag enable switch inside the target code.
 It would need a back channel and add overhead.
 * An option using tag specific ID ranges with optional routing exists.
-* The **trice** tool offers the 2 command line switches `-pick` and `-ban` to control tag visualization during runtime.
+* The Trice tool offers the 2 command line switches `-pick` and `-ban` to control tag visualization during runtime.

 ####  31.1.1. <a id='output-options'></a>Output options